 4. Plan the retreat.
 Consider hiring a facilitator.
 Look at this cost as an investment in getting your strategic plan done faster and without you having to figure it all out.
 If you don’t want to hire a facilitator, consider asking someone involved in your organization with nonprofit strategic experience to lead the group.
 The executive director or Board chair can lead the retreat, but it is better if they can fully participate and not have to lead.

 Work with the facilitator to plan the agenda.
 Share the agenda with committee members along with any activities the facilitator may want participants to complete ahead of time.

-5. Do a SWOT analysis: As another retreat activity, complete a SWOT analysis to determine the organization’s strengths, weaknesses, opportunities, and threats.
+5. Do a SWOT analysis: Either during or before the retreat, complete a SWOT analysis to determine the organization’s strengths, weaknesses, opportunities, and threats.
 This can be beneficial when setting realistic goals.

 This popular exercise helps get the conversation going.
 It’s helpful to look at internal and external factors that might support or obstruct the nonprofit’s ability to reach its goals.

 6. Set long-range goals: During the retreat, go over all the goals suggested by stakeholders and discuss the goals that should go into the strategic plan.
 Limit the number of strategic goals in your plan to three or less.
 Your plan will be too unwieldy if you have too many goals and it will be difficult to figure out where to spend your time if there are too many things to work toward.